DOSull/Spatial-Analysis-and-Modelling/README.md

 For the final assignment you will need to do your own research and assemble materials concerning how spatial analysis has been applied in specific areas of study.

 ## Labs
 Lab sessions follow the lecture sessions and will cover related practical topics.
+Lab materials will generally be found [here](labs/).
 Only four sessions have an associated assessed assignment, but you should attend all labs and particpate fully to broaden your knowledge of GIScience methods and tools as any of the approaches covered may prove useful for you in other parts of the program.
 (Note also that a portion of the course credit is for participation in all aspects of the course.)

 ### Software
 Most of the lab work will be completed in the [*R*](https://www.r-project.org/) programming language for statistical computing, using various packages tailored to spatial analysis work. *R*